omni-101/omni-101.github.io/_posts/2023-06-22-falling-cube-fracturing-on-groundplane.md

     # Assign a rigid body API to the cube, gravity and forces will now affect it
     rigidBodyAPI = UsdPhysics.RigidBodyAPI.Apply(cubePrim)
     massApi = UsdPhysics.MassAPI.Apply(cubePrim)
+    # Other mass API properties (defined in the physics schema) can be customized:
     # massApi.CreateMassAttr(1.0)
     # massApi.CreateDensityAttr(0.004) # never set too small a density
-    # here or fracturing won't work
+    # here or fracturing with blast won't work

     # Assign a collider API to the cube, the sphere will now collide
     # against other objects